Safer animal crossings with new Mandai Wildlife Bridge

 Permanent fencing will be erected to “funnel” wildlife onto the bridge, said Dr Lee.
 The fencing will be completed by 2020.

-To protect wildlife, there will also be “minimal human activity”, as some animals might be afraid of using the bridge with the presence of humans, added Dr Lee.
+To protect wildlife, there will also be “minimal human activity”, as some animals might be afraid of using the bridge in the presence of humans, added Dr Lee.

 “The whole idea is to make this wildlife bridge for the animals to use,” she said.